 - Register on the BST programme.
-Entry to the programme is in July on an annual basis. - Complete 24 months of training in SHO posts that have been approved for BST. - Achieve all outcomes as set out in this curriculum. - BST Study Days are held each year, and Trainees are required to attend 8 study days over the course of their BST - Maintain an up-to-date and correctly completed ePortfolio as evidence of satisfactory completion of training. - Attend and satisfactorily pass annual evaluations
+Entry to the programme is in July on an annual basis. - Complete 24 months of training in SHO posts that have been approved for BST - A minimum of six months must be spent in posts approved for General Paediatrics - Six months must be spent in posts approved for pure Neonatology - Experience in Community Paediatrics, Paediatric Emergency medicine or another paediatric subspecialty (i.e. Cardiology, Gastroenterology etc.) may be included.
+Not more than 6 months may be spent in any one of these specialties - Spend no more than six months in any one SHO post - Achieve all outcomes as set out in the curriculum - Paediatric BST Study Days are held each year, and Trainees are required to attend ten study days over the course of their BST - Maintain an up-to-date and correctly completed ePortfolio as evidence of satisfactory completion of training - Attend and satisfactorily pass annual reviews